NGL Bear Put Spread Strategy

 A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.

-Why this bear put spread structure on NGL specifically: NGL IV at 66.90% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 19.18% (roughly $3.37 on the underlying).
+Why this bear put spread structure on NGL specifically: NGL IV at 49.80% is on the cheap side of its 1-year range, which favors premium-buying structures like a NGL bear put spread, with a market-implied 1-standard-deviation move of approximately 14.28% (roughly $2.56 on the underlying).
 The 63-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated NGL expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on NGL should anchor to the underlying notional of $17.57 per share and to the trader's directional view on NGL stock.
+Position sizing on NGL should anchor to the underlying notional of $17.91 per share and to the trader's directional view on NGL stock.

 NGL bear put spread setup

-The NGL bear put spread below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With NGL near $17.57, the first option leg uses a $18.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The NGL bear put spread below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With NGL at $17.91 on that close, the first option leg uses a $18.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed NGL chain at a 63-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 NGL shares for the stock leg in covered calls and collars).

 NGL bear put spread risk and reward